 NJHS is open to 7th and 8th graders in the second semester.
 In order to be admitted, students must have all A's and B's for the entire first semester.
 They must also have 3's and 4's in effort, conduct, and social growth grades.
 Students apply to NJHS and answer questions about themselves.
 The answers are reviewed by the faculty board and they vote on admission.
 Once in NJHS, students must maintain their grades and fulfill six service hours, including an NJHS exclusive project.
 Students will become more involved in the community, develop leadership skills, and learn how to communicate effectively.

 The Art Club is an opportunity for students to learn and try new art techniques and express their creativity.
 The clubs are divided by grade and meet after school.

-Grades K-2 Art Club is December 12th 2:45-4:15.
+Grades K-2 Art Club dates TBD.
 Students will make a holiday ornament and enjoy a holiday snack

 Little Flowers is a pro-life Catholic club for Kindergarten through third grade that helps girls learn more about their Faith while creating bonds of friendship.
 Girls earn badges for learning about virtues, saints and the Bible while playing games, making crafts and having fun.

 Gems Girls Club is a pro-life Catholic club for fourth and fifth grade that helps young ladies mature in their faith, deepen their friendships, and develop life skills.
 Girls earn charms for charm bracelets by learning and practicing various life skills connected to the virtue of hospitality.

 Clubs meet monthly on 2nd Fridays of the month.
 Annual program cost is $35 per child.
 For more information contact Julie Zasada at email@example.com.